RelationalAI CLI

 Creating a Database

-You can create a database by using the create-database
+You can create a database using the following command:

 The result from a successful create-database